An Exploration of the Equation of State Dependence of Core-Collapse Supernova Explosion Outcomes and Signatures: Nucleosynthesis

 \section{Nucleosynthesis}

 Figure \ref{fig:S-ye} shows the asymptotic entropy and electron fraction distributions of the ejected matter in the SFHo and DD2 models of this paper.
 For comparison, two other 9$M_\odot$ models using the SFHo EOS from \citet{wang_nucleo_2024} and \citet{burrows_correlations_2024}, 9a and 9b, are also shown.
 The differences between the 9-SFHo, 9a, and 9b models can be explained by their different treatment of initial perturbations.
 Both the 9a and 9b models were evolved spherically (1D) until 10 ms post-bounce and continued in 3D after that.
 To the radial velocity field of the 9a model 10 ms after bounce, we artificially added an $l=12$ spherical harmonic perturbation field between 200 and 1000 km with a maximum $\Delta v$ of 100 km s$^{-1}$, using the prescription of \citet{muller_janka_pert}, while the 9b model was unmodified.
 However, the collapse and bounce phase of the 9-SFHo and 9-DD2 models were performed in full 3D.
 Although the collapse phase shows no difference between 1D and 3D, the 10 ms post-bounce evolution period evolves differently.
 During this interval, the 9-SFHo and 9-DD2 were able to follow the development of so-called ``prompt" convection in the shocked mantle of the proto-neutron star.
 Therefore, at 10 ms post-bounce, the 9b model is spherically symmetric, the 9a model has velocity perturbations between 200 and 1000 km mimicking perturbations in the convective oxygen burning shell, and the 9-SFHo and 9-DD2 models have early velocity perturbations in the PNS due to ``prompt" convection.
 The different early perturbation treatments lead to slight differences in explosion times and energies, but also affect the asymptotic $Y_e$ distributions due to the differential degrees of explosive expansion and $Y_e$ freeze-out \citep{pruet2006}.
-While the asymptotic ejecta entropy distributions look almost identical, the 9-SFHo model has more neutron-rich ejecta than the 9-DD2 model because of its earlier and more energetic explosion, which leads to slightly more neutron-rich ejecta.
-However, this EOS effect is significantly weaker than that seen in model 9a with an imposed initial perturbation.
+While the asymptotic ejecta entropy distributions look almost identical, the 9-SFHo model has more neutron-rich ejecta than the 9-DD2 model because of its earlier and more energetic explosion, which leads to slightly more neutron-rich ejecta. \adam{However, as Figure \ref{fig:yield} demonstrates around an atomic weight ($A$) of 80,} this EOS effect is significantly weaker than that seen in model 9a with an imposed initial perturbation \adam{that proved larger than that for any of the other models 9b, 9-SFHo, and 9-DD2.}.